andreyv/sbupdate/README.md

 See [Configuration](#configuration) to change the ESP directory.

-Note that if you use a boot manager such as systemd-boot, then its files still need to be on the ESP before they are signed.
+Note that if you use a boot manager other than systemd-boot, then its files still need to be on the ESP before they are signed.
 It is customary to sign these files right after they have been installed on the ESP.
 Direct booting is recommended for increased security.

 ## Related resources